Azizultra32/aiwebdash-macair1/README.md

 When the service worker activates it broadcasts `GET_CURRENT_VERSION` to every connected client.
 Each client replies with its current version so the worker can compare it to the latest value from `version.json`.

 After activation the worker repeats this broadcast every five minutes to detect updates without requiring a page reload.
 The interval ID is stored internally and cleared on `controllerchange` or `statechange` events when the worker is replaced, preventing orphaned timers.

+## Prompt Playground

+The `/prompt-playground` route offers a focused environment to test and refine prompts before using them in the dashboard.
+Open the settings menu (gear icon) in the header and select **Prompt Playground** to navigate to this page.